caas-team/py-kube-downscaler/README.md

 the annotation `"autoscaling.keda.sh/paused-replicas"`.

-The KubeDownscaler algorithm will apply the annotation `"autoscaling.keda.sh/paused-replicas" ` during downtime periods, setting its value to what the user specifies through an environment variable or the annotation `"downscaler/downtime-replicas"`.
+The KubeDownscaler algorithm will apply the annotation `"autoscaling.keda.sh/paused-replicas" ` during downtime periods, setting its value to what the user specifies through the KubeDownscaler argument `--downtime-replicas` or the workload annotation `"downscaler/downtime-replicas"`.
 During uptime, KubeDownscaler will remove the `"autoscaling.keda.sh/paused-replicas"` annotation, allowing the ScaledObject to operate as originally configured.

 **Important**: When using the `"downscaler/downtime-replicas"` annotation at the workload level, it is crucial that